eiliz/ribbon/README.md

 themselves.

-The assets folder also has an SVG folder and Webpack is configured to load SVG's so that you can import them as components in your file (import Star from "@/assets/svg/star.svg").
+The assets folder also has an SVG folder and Webpack is configured to load SVG's so that you can import them as components in your file (import Play from "@/assets/svg/play.svg").

 ## Layouts and pages